albertz/commandergenius/readme.txt

 If you'll release new version of data files you should change download URL or data file name and update your app as well - the app will re-download the data if URL does not match the saved URL from previous download.

 All devices have different screen resolutions, you may toggle automatic screen resizing in ChangeAppSettings.sh and draw to virtual 640x480 screen - it will be HW accelerated and will not impact performance.
+Automatic screen resizing does not work in SDL 1.3/2.0.
 SDL_ListModes()[0] will always return native screen resolution.
 Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1, and other low-end devices.
 Software surfaces may be of any size of course.

-If you want HW acceleration - just use OpenGL, that's the easiest and most cross-platform way, however if you'll use on-screen keyboard (even the text input button) the OpenGL state will get screwed after each frame - after each SDL_Flip() you'll need to call:
+If you want HW acceleration - just use OpenGL, that's the easiest and most cross-platform way, however if you'll use on-screen keyboard (even the text input button) the OpenGL state will get messed up after each frame - after each SDL_GL_SwapBuffers() you'll need to call:

 glEnable(GL_TEXTURE_2D);
 glBindTexture(GL_TEXTURE_2D, your_texture_id);